Skip to content

 Control Unit of Basic computer design

-Control Unit of basic computer
+Control Unit of a basic computer

 1. Signal to control the inputs of various registers

-3. Signals to set, clear or complements of flip-flop
+3. Signals to set, clear, or complements of flip-flop

 4. Signals for selection lines to select a register for the common bus